 We are fortunate to be able to enjoy Anguilla again, but this disaster severely impacted locals’ lives.
 Tourism income vanished for months while recovery was underway, and many are still without work while a few large resorts remain closed and travel into the island is restricted due to serious hurricane damage at the two feeder airports SXM and SJU.

 Luckily, Anguilla has built an incredibly loyal tourist base, including people like us who have been vacationing here for decades.
-The stunning beaches, great restaurants, and, above all, friendly locals have driven us to do what we can to get this island back on its feet.
-We and many others have donated to relief efforts, brought needed school supplies in our suitcases, and donated time while we’re here to volunteer (in our case, in the schools and a community center).
+The stunning beaches, great restaurants, and friendly locals have driven us to help this island back on its feet.
+We and many others have donated to relief efforts and brought needed school supplies in our suitcases.
+And we’ve donated time while we’re here to volunteer (in our case, in the schools and a community center).

 Here are one visitor’s thoughts about what this tiny island means to him: